 When you take the time to educate yourself on the right things to say and do, rather than letting your “lazy” brain take charge, you dramatically improve your odds of it happening.

 Become wanted again: Two actionable steps

-I’m going to tell you how to make your ex miss you or, more accurately, help inspire your ex-boyfriend or girlfriend to miss you so they’ll more likely want you back.
+I’m going to tell you how to make your ex want you or, more accurately, help inspire your ex-boyfriend or girlfriend to miss you so they’ll more likely want you back.